redecentralize/alternative-internet/README.md

 [Nightweb](https://nightweb.net/) connects your Android device or PC to an anonymous, peer-to-peer social network.
 You can write posts and share photos, and your followers will retrieve them using BitTorrent running over the I2P anonymous network.
 It is still experimental.

+### NixOS

+[NixOS](http://nixos.org/) itself is a GNU/Linux distribution.
+It consists of several sub projects.
+Nix is the package manager.
+It is purely functional, it can rollback to old versions and also allows to have more than one version of a software installed.
+Hydra and Disnix are build and deployment systems.

 ### Nymote

 [Nymote](http://nymote.org) is a set of tools and software infrastructure, created from the ground up, to provide end-users with life-long control of their networks and personal data.
 It starts with fundamental infrastructure to solve the problems around operating systems for the future, identity for users and devices and data-persistence across those devices.
 Think of it as the toolstack to recapture the original vision of a resilient, decentralised Internet.